 1. Find a Suitable Partner

 For the senior, this means find someone at least 15, preferably 20, years younger.
 For the junior, vice versa.
 This can be as simple as letting your complex manager know you are looking.
 You can, and probably should, join a local group, such as an FPA chapter.
-An even more radical approach, search Google® and look at pictures of FAs.
+An even more radical approach, search Google® and look at pictures of financial advisor.
 I’ve added some tips in “Buyout Partnerships” on how to do that.
 I have also added some resources on buying a practice.

 2. Getting To Know You